Doug Ducey: State Treasurer of Arizona (2011–2015)

 In 2010 Ducey was elected state treasurer of Arizona, replacing Dean Martin.
 As Arizona's chief banker and investment officer, Ducey oversaw more than $12 billion in state assets and was an investment manager for local governments.
 The Treasurer serves as the chairman of Arizona's State Board of Investment and State Loan Commission, and as the state's surveyor general and a member of the State Land Selection Board.
 Ducey also served as the western region vice president for the National Association of State Treasurers, and was the president of the Western State Treasurers' Association.

 During his tenure as state treasurer, Ducey created and championed Arizona Proposition 118, a ballot measure to simplify how schools receive funding from Arizona’s State Land Trust.
 Arizona voters passed Proposition 118 in 2012.

 In 2010, Ducey opposed Proposition 204, an effort to create a permanent 1-cent-per-dollar sales tax for public education, transportation and health services.
 He formally launched a campaign to defeat the proposition, saying, "we don’t need the money" and "this money still does nothing to improve education".
 Proposition 204 failed, with 63.8% of voters opposing it.

 Gubernatorial campaigns

 2014 campaign

 Ducey accepting his party's nomination for governor of Arizona in August 2014.

 In July 2013 Ducey filed the paperwork necessary to explore the possibility of running for governor.
 On February 19, 2014, he formally announced his intention to seek the office at a rally in downtown Phoenix.

-He received the endorsement of conservatives such as Senators Ted Cruz and Mike Lee, as well as Governor Scott Walker and former Senator Jon Kyl.
+He received the endorsement of conservatives such as Senators Ted Cruz and Mike Lee, as well as Wisconsin Governor Scott Walker and former Senator Jon Kyl.
 Ducey won the Republican nomination in the August primary, and was subsequently endorsed by the outgoing governor, Jan Brewer, along with Senators John McCain and Jeff Flake and other Republicans in Arizona's Congressional delegation.
 Ducey was endorsed by several organizations, including Arizona Right to Life and the Concerned Women for America.

 Ducey defeated Democrat Fred DuVal and Libertarian Barry Hess in the November 4 general election.